Universal Counterdiabatic Driving: Introduction

 In practice the Hamiltonian might not be known exactly due to presence of some uncontrolled terms.
-In this work, we ask whether one can find good ``universal'' CD protocols, which do not require any detailed information about the Hamiltonian of the system except for overall local energy scales, setting the natural time units.
+In this work, we ask whether one can find good ``universal'' CD protocols, which do not require any detailed information about the Hamiltonian of the system except for overall local energy scales, which set the natural time units.
 We find that it is generally possible to define such a universal CD protocol, but surprisingly its complexity is controlled not by the low-energy excitations (small gaps) as one might guess, but rather the high energy states which are artificially excited by the error in the approximate drive deviating from the true CD protocol.
 This result has potential implications beyond counterdiabatic driving, hinting at a connection between the short- and long-time dynamics of Hamiltonian systems.
 Note that while we focus on quantum systems here, a similar analysis equally applies to classical systems.

 The paper is organized as follows: In Section \ref{sec:approximating_AGP} we review CD driving and discuss how finding variational CD protocols in Krylov space can be cast as the mathematical problem of approximating $1/x$ by odd polynomials.
 Then we discuss how we can use this to find universal protocols, and how the high-frequency response of a system can limit the convergence of this procedure.
 In Section \ref{sec:examples} we give examples and numerically confirm our quantitative predictions about the effect of the high frequency response on convergence.
+We make this short- and long-time dynamics connection more explicit in Section \ref{sec:long-short-time-connection}, where we demonstrate how the universal protocol can be combined with a short-time expansion to extract universal behaviour in long-time correlation function of physical observables, or equivalently the low frequency asymptote of their spectral functions.
 Finally, we conclude in Section \ref{sec:conclusions}, highlighting the main results and suggesting possible future directions of exploration.